AdrianGPJ/UI-Menus/README.md

 Role-playing games (RPGs) can have various types of UI menus, depending on the game and its specific design.
 Here are some common types of UI menus that can be found in RPGs:

--Main Menu: The main menu is usually the first screen that appears when a player starts the game.
+- Main Menu: The main menu is usually the first screen that appears when a player starts the game.
 It typically includes options for starting a new game, loading a saved game, accessing settings or options, and exiting the game.
--Inventory Menu: The inventory menu displays the items and equipment that a player has collected throughout the game.
+- Inventory Menu: The inventory menu displays the items and equipment that a player has collected throughout the game.
 It typically includes options for managing items, such as using, equipping, dropping, or selling them.
--Skill Menu: The skill menu displays the abilities and skills that a player's character has acquired through leveling up or other means.
+- Skill Menu: The skill menu displays the abilities and skills that a player's character has acquired through leveling up or other means.
 It typically includes options for managing and upgrading skills, such as assigning skill points or selecting new abilities.
--Quest Menu: The quest menu displays the player's current quests or objectives.
+- Quest Menu: The quest menu displays the player's current quests or objectives.
 It typically includes options for tracking progress, receiving rewards, or completing quests.
--Map Menu: The map menu displays the game world and the player's location within it.
+- Map Menu: The map menu displays the game world and the player's location within it.
 It typically includes options for zooming, panning, and marking locations of interest.
--Dialogue Menu: The dialogue menu displays the conversation options that a player can choose when interacting with non-playable characters (NPCs).
+- Dialogue Menu: The dialogue menu displays the conversation options that a player can choose when interacting with non-playable characters (NPCs).
 It typically includes options for selecting different responses, asking questions, or making decisions that affect the game's story or outcome.

+### Visual Design of the UI

+- There are many good ways to make visual design for UI menus.
+Here are a few tips:
+- Keep it simple and clear: The UI menu should be easy to navigate and understand.
+Use clear and concise labels, buttons, and icons to help users quickly find what they're looking for.
+- Use a consistent layout: Use a consistent layout across all menus to help users quickly recognize and navigate them.
+Use a grid system to ensure that elements are aligned and spaced evenly.
+- Use color and typography effectively: Use color and typography to highlight important elements and create a visual hierarchy.
+Use a limited color palette and font family to maintain consistency and readability.
+- Use visual cues: Use visual cues, such as arrows or icons, to help guide users through the menu and indicate what actions they can take.
+- Consider the target audience: Consider the target audience when designing the UI menu.
+Use language and design elements that are appropriate for the audience, and ensure that the design is accessible to all users.
+- Test and iterate: Test the UI menu with users and iterate based on their feedback.
+This can help you identify usability issues and improve the design.

+Overall, the visual design of UI menus should prioritize usability and clarity, while also being visually appealing and consistent with the overall design of the game.

+### How are they controlled?

+- UI menus in games are controlled through various input methods, depending on the platform and the game's design.
+Here are some common methods for controlling UI menus:
+- Mouse: On PC games, UI menus can be controlled using a mouse.
+Players can click on buttons, icons, and other UI elements to navigate the menu.
+- Keyboard: On PC games, UI menus can also be controlled using a keyboard.
+Players can use arrow keys or other designated keys to navigate the menu and select options.
+- Gamepad: On consoles and some PC games, UI menus can be controlled using a gamepad.
+Players can use the directional pad or analog stick to navigate the menu and buttons to select options.
+- Touchscreen: On mobile devices, UI menus can be controlled using a touchscreen.
+Players can tap on buttons, icons, and other UI elements to navigate the menu.
+- Voice commands: Some games may also support voice commands for controlling UI menus.
+Players can use voice commands to navigate the menu and select options.

+The specific input method for controlling UI menus can vary depending on the game's platform and the developer's design choices.
+In some cases, players may be able to customize the control scheme to their preference.